-The results of the poll, conducted by Ipsos/B&A today for The Irish Times/RTÉ/TG4/TCD, and released just after polls closed, are as follows: Sinn Féin 21.1 per cent, Fianna Fáil 19.5 per cent, Fine Gael 21 per cent, the Green Party 4 per cent, Labour 5 per cent, the Social Democrats 5.8 per cent, People Before Profit Solidarity 3.1 per cent, Aontú 3.6 per cent, Independents/others 14.6 per cent and Independent Ireland 2.2 per cent.
+The results of the poll, conducted by Ipsos/B&A on Friday for The Irish Times/RTÉ/TG4/TCD, and released just after polls closed, are as follows: Sinn Féin 21.1 per cent, Fianna Fáil 19.5 per cent, Fine Gael 21 per cent, the Green Party 4 per cent, Labour 5 per cent, the Social Democrats 5.8 per cent, People Before Profit Solidarity 3.1 per cent, Aontú 3.6 per cent, Independents/others 14.6 per cent and Independent Ireland 2.2 per cent.

 The poll, however, offers no clarity about which of the smaller parties or Independents might help the two big parties to make up the numbers to form a stable majority in the Dáil.

-Government formation may be strongly influenced by whether Labour, the Green Party, the Social Democrats and perhaps some left-leaning Independents – though the Social Democrats have been distinctly cool on the idea during the campaign – carry through on suggestions to agree a common red-green platform before any coalition talks with the big parties..
+Government formation may be strongly influenced by whether Labour, the Green Party, the Social Democrats and perhaps some left-leaning Independents – though the Social Democrats have been distinctly cool on the idea during the campaign – carry through on suggestions to agree a common red-green platform before any coalition talks with the big parties.

 Either way, with the new Dáil not due to meet until December 18th, it seems there is little likelihood of a new government until well into the new year.